spiral/docs/docs/en/basics/cache.md

 The Spiral Framework's `spiral/cache` component allows for efficient storage and retrieval of data.
 It is compliant with the [PSR-16 standard](https://www.php-fig.org/psr/psr-16/).

-In the Spiral Framework, the RoadRunner is used as the underlying technology for the cache data layer, which provides several benefits.
+In Spiral, RoadRunner is used as the underlying technology for the cache data layer, which provides several benefits.
 RoadRunner is written in Go, a language known for its performance and efficiency, and is designed to handle high-performance and concurrent workloads.
 Additionally, the RoadRunner [Key-Value plugin](https://roadrunner.dev/docs/plugins-kv/) provides a wide range of storage options, including popular solutions such as Redis Server or Memcached, as well as options that do not require a separate server, such as BoltDB.
 By using RoadRunner, the framework can take advantage of its performance and efficiency to handle